SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 * maintenance teams
 * operations teams
 * firefighting teams
 * etc.

 Not everything in the world has to be called "Scrum."
-The existence of single-function teams or departments isn't necessarily harmful -- as Ken Schwaber wrote:
+The existence of single-function teams or departments isn't necessarily harmful.
+Humans got work done for thousands of years before there was anything called Scrum.
+Some types of work (especially with [physical dependencies](/misconception-1-dependencies-are-caused-by-immutable-laws-of-physics)) may require a sequential approach.
+Even Ken Schwaber wrote:

 > If waterfall meets current needs, keep doing it.